 - Martin Schwartz Puzzles – $40.00 We really enjoy doing puzzles and have fallen in love with this series by Martin Schwartz.
 He has a series of beautiful prints featuring iconic cities and has turned them into puzzles, too!
 The quality of these puzzles is really outstanding and they come with a matching print to help as you put it together.
 They are bold and have incredible attention to detail, which means you don’t get bored while putting together a 1,000 piece puzzle because there’s just so much to look at.
 We’ve started purchasing them for cities we been to together, which also makes it kind of a fun keepsake.
 This a Danish artist but his website offers worldwide shipping.
 Just sharing because we love them so much and I know other puzzle enthusiasts will, too!

 Writing this blog post has made me realize how much I enjoy games (honestly just writing about them made me giddy to play this weekend), but also how many great traditions and memories I connect to them.
+If you prefer playing videogames, you can check out 25pc for buying guides on the best PC builds whatever the budget.
 If you have a favorite game that you recommend I’d love to hear about it in the comments section, below.
 Cheers!